Fit and aptitude: Choosing the right fit for the right role is a mix of art, science and aptitude

 When a person is engaged in an activity that is natural, that person “fits”, and performance is consistent and repeatable.
 When the activity is not natural, that person is not operating in a sweet spot and performance is unsustainable, difficult and stressful.
 People who don’t fit can easily descend into dysfunction.
 With John Harper's employee assessment tools you can build a strong team with the skills to succeed in their roles.

-How to select high performers
+Employment aptitude tests to pick high performers

 Building effective teams requires a mix of art and science with a dab of instinct.
 John’s structured approach (utilizing leading assessment tools like the Birkman, T.A.I.S. and Hogan), combined with his deep expertise in team dynamics and his eye for talent spotting has helped me immensely in building my “dream team.”
 I do not make a move without consulting John, whether it be hiring or firing.
 He has taken the time to get to know me and my team and provides me with thought-provoking guidance when I need it most.